Publication Information The main body of the Publication Information page contains all the metadata that HRAF holds for that document.

 Legal norms (671);

-Ashanti, traces the development of legal, political, and judicial institutions from
+the Ashanti, traces the development of legal, political, and judicial institutions from

 their origin in the simple family group under a house-father to their present-day function

-definitions of 'household' as opposed to 'tribal' offenses, property law, trial procedure, and
+definitions of 'household' as opposed to 'tribal' offenses, property law, trial procedure,

 Component part(s), monograph